How to improve your finances in 10 minutes or less

-If you’re serious about improving your finances, you want to make more money.
+If you’re serious about improving your finances, you need to make more money.

 Making more money is the best way to improve your financial situation long term.
 It’s usually far more effective than making cutbacks to your budget.

-You can use the extra cash to pay off debt, build an emergency fund, pay into a retirement fund, save for a down payment on a house, or so much more.
+You can use the extra cash to pay off debt, build an emergency fund, invest into a retirement fund, save for a down payment on a house, or so much more.

 If you already have a full time job, you might think you don’t have time for a side hustle.
-But thanks to the internet, there are so many flexible jobs that you can do without even leaving the house!
+But thanks to the internet, there are even loads of flexible jobs that you can do without leaving the house!

 If you have 10 minutes spare today, why not start brainstorming ways to earn extra money?
 Here are some ideas to get you started: